-- Write a story in six sentences about what your family member does for work.
-Think about the beginning, middle, and end of the story. - Draw one picture that illustrates each sentence.
-Make sure to draw them in order like you did for the story about the woman in photograph.
+- Write a short story about what your family member does for work.
+Think about the beginning, middle, and end of the story and any other characters. - Draw nine pictures that illustrate the entire story.
+Make sure to draw them in order like you did for the story about the woman in the photograph.